 Subject lines are similar to CTAs - the main goal is to get people to click through.
 Subject lines that begin with action verbs rather than passive verbs or nouns are more enticing, and can make a huge difference in open rates.

 A few examples could be “join us”, “eat”, “watch”, “enjoy”, “learn”, “hurry” etc...

 5. Match the number of characters in your “From” name

 When writing an email, the “from” name has to be evident and authentic so the customer knows who the email is coming from.
 However, have you ever thought about the length of it?

 Each type of device has a different number of characters that they are able to display; the iPhone 4 and 5 can display 23.
 The iPhone 6 and a Samsung Galaxy S4 can display 32.
 However, it’s probably best if you stick to 23 just to be safe!

-No matter how stylish your emails are, if you don’t display accurate content of the email in the subject line, your subscribers won’t get to actually see that amazing design of yours.
+No matter how stylish your emails are, if your subject line doesn't represent the content of the email, your subscribers won’t get to actually see that amazing design of yours.
 Or, in the worst case they will, but they will be disappointed and you won’t be credited for your words afterwards.

-When you ask a question, you are engaging with the recipients to increase their interest.
-Customers will be more excited about opening that email and answer whatever you asked them.
+Questions serve to engage recipients and peak their interest.
+Customers will be more excited about opening that email and answering whatever you asked them.